cesanta/mongoose/tools/README.md

 Internally, these files are an _amalgamation_ of source an header modules.
 This directory contains utilities to split and re-constitute amalgamated files.

-Here's how `mongoose.c` can be split into its consituent parts:
+Here's how `mongoose.c` can be split into its constituent parts:
 ```
 $ tools/unamalgam.py mongoose.c
 => mongoose/src/internal.h